Krittika25/TIPs_sorghum/README.md

 This was followed by using the BTx623 reference genome to identify the flanking+reference based TE insertions and flanking+non-reference based TE insertions

 ### Step3: Determining TIPs at the population level
-Using the output files in the last stage of Step 2, bwa mem (with the same parameters as the authors had set) was used to map the wild sorghum genotypes to the TE insertions.
+Using the output files in the last stage of Step 2, bwa-mem (with the same parameters as the authors had set) was used to map the wild sorghum genotypes to the TE insertions. bwa-mem provided in the referred GitHub page was used for alignment.
 ---------------------------------------------------------------------------------------------------------------------------------------------------------

 #### Files used in each step: